 With time, Halloween began to focused less on ghosts and witchcraft and more on games, foods of the season and costumes.
 By the beginning of the twentieth century, Halloween lost most of its superstitious and religious overtones.

-Today, Halloween is mostly about candy and parents trying hard to limit their children’s sugar intake.
+Today, Halloween is mostly about candy, parties and parents trying hard to limit their children’s sugar intake.
 Apparently, the evil spirits of the season never truly left.
 They’ve just turned into diabetes.